WillPowellUk/mase/mlir-air-output/lab3/lab3.md

 ### 2. Implement some of these additional metrics and attempt to combine them with the accuracy or loss quality metric.

-The key metrics discussed in [Task 1](#1-explore-additional-metrics-that-can-serve-as-quality-metrics-for-the-search-process-for-example-you-can-consider-metrics-such-as-latency-model-size-or-the-number-of-flops-floating-point-operations-involved-in-the-model
+The key metrics discussed in [Q1](#1-explore-additional-metrics-that-can-serve-as-quality-metrics-for-the-search-process-for-example-you-can-consider-metrics-such-as-latency-model-size-or-the-number-of-flops-floating-point-operations-involved-in-the-model
 ) are now implemented in addition to accuracy and loss for the search-space defined.

 In models predicting class probabilities, cross-entropy loss encourages accurate class prediction by penalizing incorrect probabilities.
 As loss decreases, accuracy typically increases, indicating better model performance.
 Cross-entropy, defined as $H(P^*, P) = -\sum_{i}{M} P^*(i) \log P(i)$, inversely mirrors accuracy measured by `MulticlassAccuracy`, which assesses overall class accuracy.
 Thus, only one metric is required to be measured and in this case we will use `MulticlassAccuracy`.